 Found his site via Inspiration Bit - both of which provide great resources and inspiration for type enthusiasts:

 - Most Effective Type Combinations

-Looking to purchase printer ink and Epson ink cartridges at great prices?
+Looking to purchase printer ink and ink cartridges at great prices?
 Need more toner cartridges for your laserjet printer?
 Visit this site today and learn how!